Skip to the main content.

 Standby generators save lives and reduce financial losses

 Emergency and standby generators (gensets) exist to power these essential functions when the bulk power grid fails.
-Gensets are frequently mandated by law1 to insure life safety applications such as health care, or are specified by facility owners to avoid large financial losses.
-For example, the average cost of data center downtime across multiple industries is $5,600 per minute and up to $1 million for a single power outage at data centers delivering IT and networking services.
+Gensets are frequently mandated by law to ensure life safety applications such as health care or are specified by facility owners to avoid large financial losses.1 For example, the average cost of data center downtime across multiple industries is $5,600 per minute and up to $1 million for a single power outage at data centers delivering IT and networking services.2

 Introduction to, and problems with, genset electric start systems